 - Ideally, you want to pleasantly surprise your boss with how much you’ve learned and grown.

 What if it’s a horribly poor performance review?

 Well … of course, if it went really, really badly, it might be time to get your resume and LinkedIn profile updated.
 Better to be prepared just in case.
 Plus a good time for networking.
 (Actually always a good time to network.)

 Get back in touch with former coworkers, bosses, classmates, or anyone who might have leads.
 And remember to ask how they’re doing.
 Networking is best if it’s not just one way.
 And not only when you need it. 🙂

 But first, try to see how much you can bring to the table in support of yourself in THIS job.
 As I suggested earlier, aim to pleasantly surprise your boss.
-And, if given the chance, you might even surprise yourself!
+And, if given the chance after shaking off this bad review, you might even surprise yourself!